Build and Deploy Process¶

 If you trigger a deployment via the REST API and do NOT define a

-- checkout the base branch (the branch the Pull Request points too)
+- Checkout the base branch (the branch the pull request points to).

 If the merge fails, Lagoon will also stop and inform you about this.